 as The resolution will be set.
 Next status will be 'closed'.

-to The owner will be changed from somebody to the specified user.
+to The owner will be changed from anonymous to the specified user.
 Next status will be 'new'.

 Author